soccin/Compgen2016_VariantCalling/Labs/3_Tertiary/exercises/1_PICARD_A.md

 Nearly all mappers will output a very plain, un-sorted, un-compressed, un-processed SAM file.
 And most of the various down stream analysis you may want to do: mutation calling, peak calling, gene expression require a more processed output.
 The requirements are different for the different types of analysis.
 For mutation calling there is a rather complex serious of steps that need to be done to prepare the mapping files for the mutation calling algoritms.
 For gene expression counting some programs (like `htseq-count`) require nothing although it is still a good idea to compress the plain text SAM files to BAM's, which are compressed.

-For processing post processing SAM files there are two tools widely in use:
+For post processing SAM files there are two tools widely in use:

 * PICARD (http://broadinstitute.github.io/picard/)